-While decorating a model home for that “unknown” client can have advantages, (you don’t need to decorate toward one person’s taste), there are also drawbacks.
+While decorating a model home for that “unknown” client can have advantages (you don’t need to decorate toward one person’s taste), there are also drawbacks.
 The selections are endless!
-So, I geared the decorating towards a “woman centric” personality.
-Can you guess from the description of the selections which personality I chose?
 Here is a grouping of fabrics and wallpapers that will be used for drapery and upholstery in the new Brookville Model Home at Huntleigh.
 The “Grand Open House” is expected for February 2014.

-Upstairs, the Master Bedroom, with the simple lines of a Shaker four poster bed canopy and bed panels will reflect the crisp lines of the Robert Allen Vreeland fabric in colors of white and aquatint.
+Upstairs, the Primary Bedroom, with the simple lines of a Shaker four-poster bed canopy and bed panels, will reflect the crisp lines of the Robert Allen Vreeland fabric in colors of white and aquatint.
 The coordinating Leda Peony fabric will accent the bed linens and continue into the adjoining sitting room.
-In the Master Bath the Java cabinets are highlighted by the Raymond Waites designed wallpaper in warm grays and sand tones which are repeated in the ceramic tile floor and walk-in shower.
+In the Primary Bath the Java cabinets are highlighted by the Raymond Waites designed wallpaper in warm grays and sand tones which are repeated in the ceramic tile floor and walk-in shower.